TheFlightSims/.github/guides/oss/SECURITY.md

 * The repository security page (Preferred)
 * [Email](mailto:welcome.tfs@outlook.com)

-If you prefer to report using email, we recommend encrypting your message with our PGP key; please download it from the [Microsoft Security Response Center PGP Key page](https://www.microsoft.com/msrc/pgp-key-msrc).

 Please include the requested information listed below (as much as you can provide) to help us better understand the nature and scope of the possible issue:

 * Type of issue (e.g., buffer overflow, SQL injection, cross-site scripting)